Herold7/Coryph-e/README.md

 ### Performance

-This entity represents the equipments for a room.
+This entity represents the performance of an artist.

 | Property | Type       | Description | Relation |
 |----------|------------|-------------|----------|